-The national celebration, the Veterans Day National Ceremony is held annually on November 11th at Arlington National Cemetery.
-The ceremony commences precisely at 11:00 a.m., but seating is limited so it is recommended that attendees arrive early.
+The national celebration, the Veterans Day National Ceremony is normally held annually on November 11th at Arlington National Cemetery.
 The event starts with a wreath laying at the Tomb of the Unknowns and continues inside the Memorial Amphitheater with a parade of colors by veterans' organizations and remarks from dignitaries.
 The nation’s 67th Veterans Day Observance to honor of the men and women who have served and continue to serve in the U.S. Uniform Services during war and peacetime will be live-streamed at beginning at 11 a.m.
 Wednesday, November 11 from Arlington National Cemetery.

 Every year, the Women in Military Service for America Memorial hosts a ceremony including formal military honors, a keynote address, veteran's remarks and a wreath laying.
 The ceremony is free and open to the public at the memorial which honors all women who have served courageously, selflessly and with dedication.

 The memorial recently revealed a new monument, a life-size sculpture titled The Pledge.
 The monument, featuring a servicewoman and military working dog, honors the commitment of all brave servicewomen.
 Tickets to view the new monument are free to the public but only available in limited quantity due to COVID-19.